aayostem/tts/tutorial/Audio/FinOps/phase8.v1.md

       token: ${GITHUB_TOKEN}
 ```

+▶ Pronounced as: "Now viewing the GitHub integration configuration."

 168
 00:31:10,000 --> 00:31:20,000
 The Kubernetes plugin provides the kubernetes:apply action.
 This applies manifests to the cluster.